Medical Insurance After a Layoff: COBRA, ACA Plans, or Short-Term?

 - Lay-offs grant special enrollment period: If you lost your health coverage because of a lay-off or job loss (or expect to soon), you can sign up for health insurance through a special enrollment period.

-- Use after COBRA: If your COBRA coverage is running out and you need to find insurance, you may qualify for a special enrollment period even if it’s been outside of the 60-day window.
+- Use after COBRA: If your COBRA coverage is running out and you need to find insurance, you may qualify for a special enrollment period.

 - Unnecessary coverage: Under the ACA, all plans must have emergency services, hospitalization, maternity, newborn, and mental health care.
 You could end up not needing some of the essential benefits factored into your plan’s pricing, which means you’re paying for services you won’t use.

-- Limited network depending on the plan: Twenty-one of 50 states offer either one or two insurance providers.
+- Limited network depending on the plan: Thirteen states and the District of Columbia offer either one or two insurance providers.
 As such, you may have to choose between a cheaper plan with a limited network over a more expensive plan with a bigger network.

 What Is Short-Term Health Insurance?